Scott Donnelly: Career

 In September 2012, Donnelly joined Aldershot on a short-term contract.
 He made his debut on 29 September against York City.
 This was quickly followed by a short time on loan at Southend United in order to try an earn a permanent transfer.
 However this was unsuccessful and he then joined Farnborough of the Conference South in order to benefit from first team football and improve his fitness.

 In January 2013 Donnelly signed for Newport County until the end of the 2012–13 season.
 Donnelly scored on his Newport debut after 30 seconds versus Tamworth on 9 February 2013.
 County eventually finished 3rd in the league, reaching the Conference National playoffs.
 Newport County won the playoff final versus Wrexham at Wembley Stadium 2–0 to return to the Football League after a 25-year absence with promotion to Football League Two.
 He was released by Newport County 10 May 2013.

 In August 2013 Donnelly rejoined Farnborough on a non-contract basis.

 In October 2017 he joined his current club Hayes & Yeading United, scoring 2 goals on his debut against Cambridge City.
 He left the club in the summer 2019 to join Moneyfields.
 However, he returned to Hayes & Yeading United again on 20 August 2019.
 In December 2021, he re-signed for Southern Football League Premier Division South side Hayes & Yeading United for a third time, having left divisional rivals Beaconsfield Town, for whom he had only signed for in the summer.

+Coaching career

+After a spell coaching at Rayners Lane, in June 2024 Donnelly was named the new manager of Southern Football League Division One Central side Northwood.
+On 25 September 2024, Donnelly was sacked by the club following a 5-1 defeat to Berkhamsted that left the club sitting at the bottom of the division without a point from seven league matches.